 He has a soft spot for smart young people who want to change the world through art and/or technology, a penchant for old cars, good coffee, fine wine, diner food, the works of William Shakespeare, soap operas, the Baltimore Orioles and beagles, and believes passionately in increasing LGBT visibility across the spectrum.

-He lives happily with his husband at the Jersey Shore and only lies about his age and his height.
+He lives happily with his husband in Central New York where it snows a lot and only lies about his age and his height.
 As the accompanying photo shows, he began life as an adorable cowboy.